Constantin1489/trrc/README.md

 \<br\> is a new line.
 It's because anki or ankiadderall interprets contents of a card as a HTML.
 Currently I'm working on it.

+### How to open a port?

+Basically, when you are running anki with an AnkiConnect addon, the port(default is 8765) of AnkiConnect opens.

+But if your want to send a card by pourc from outside of your computer, you need to modify firewall option.

 ### This software misses some characters.

 Thank you for letting me know!
 Please report the bug.